AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 ---
 # Guidance around the announced changes at [!DNL Google] and [!DNL Yahoo]

 On October 3rd both [!DNL Google] and [!DNL Yahoo] jointly announced planned changes via their blogs.
-These changes are designed to keep their users safer and provide a better email experience by enforcing some common industry best practices as new requirements starting in February 2024.
+These changes are designed to keep their users safer and provide a better email experience by enforcing some common industry best practices as new requirements starting on February 1st, 2024.

 [https://blog.google/products/gmail/gmail-security-authentication-spam-protection/](https://blog.google/products/gmail/gmail-security-authentication-spam-protection/){target="_blank"}